lgr/Msc-thesis/README.md

 Msc-thesis
 ==========

-My master thesis under the working title: "OpenLink Virtuoso as the universal  database engine for the semantic web application".
+My master thesis under the working title: "Guidelines for using OpenLink Virtuoso as the database engine for Semantic Web applications".

 Due to the legal reasons, the compressed file had to be protected with a password.